Protecting the climate and biodiversity

 Suppliers representing 80% of CO2 emissions from product manufacturing will have set science-aligned targets by 2026.

-In order to steer these objectives and monitor the associated action plans, Fnac Darty created a quarterly Climate Committee in 2019, sponsored at the highest level by three members of the Executive Committee: the Group’s General Secretary, the Director of Services and Operations, and the Commercial Director.
+In order to steer these objectives and monitor the associated action plans, Fnac Darty has set up a Climate and Biodiversity Committee, sponsored at the highest level by three members of the Executive Committee: the Group General Counsel, the Chief Services & Operations Director, and the Chief Commercial & Marketing Officer.

 Reducing the energy impact of the sites